aeternity/protocol/node/api/channels_api_usage.md

 ```

 ### Transfer
-The transfer update is moving tokens from one channel account to another.
+The transfer update is moving coins from one channel account to another.
 The update is a change to be applied on top of the latest state.
 It has the
 following structure:

   | Name | Type | Description |